Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Lawyer in Tallahassee for Extradition to Florida

-If you or your loved one is facing extradition back to Leon County or a surrounding area of Northern Florida or the Panhandle, then you should immediately retain local legal counsel in the jurisdiction where the case will be prosecuted.
-The attorneys at the Pumphrey Law in Tallahassee aggressively defend clients with felony warrants for a new felony offense or a violation of probation.
+Are you or a loved one facing extradition back to Leon County or a surrounding area of Northern Florida for an alleged crime?
+If so, you should consider retaining local legal counsel in the jurisdiction where the case will be prosecuted.
+The attorneys at Pumphrey Law Firm in Tallahassee aggressively defend clients with extradition warrants for a new felony offense or a violation of probation.

 Information Center